Jako-K/bachelor-thesis-official/README.md

 ---

-## 1.)
-Overview
+## Overview

-Our work can essentially be divided into 4 major components:
+Our work can be divided into 5 major components:

-1. **Urban Safety Dataset**: Physically manufactured camera boxes, video collection, data pre-processing, labeling, and carefully designed train-valid-test splits.
+1. **Urban Safety Dataset**: Physically manufactured camera boxes, video collection, data pre-processing, labeling, and carefully designed train-test splits.
 2. **Augmentation**: Designed a suitable augmentation pipeline including custom augmentations such as rain and scratches.
-3. **Object Detection Using YOLO**: Custom YOLO model development, training, evaluation, and deployment.
+3. **Object Detection Using YOLO**: Custom YOLO model development.
+4. **Model training, evaluation, and deployment**: Experimental setup, metrics, splits, etc.
-4. **Results & Conclusion**: Quantitative results and key insights, including policy-relevant findings.
+5. **Results**: Quantitative results and key insights, including policy-relevant findings.

 ---

-## 2. Urban Safety Dataset (USD)
+## 1. Urban Safety Dataset (USD)
 The image below gives a quick overview of how the Urban Safety Dataset (USD) was built, from raw video and external sources, through preprocessing, and all the way to the final annotations.
 It also shows the recording locations and the safety-related object classes included.
 In the next few sections, I’ll walk through each part of the process in a bit more detail.
 ![](readme_stuff/data_overview.jpg)